jallard-007/Signal/README.md

 WIP

-A C++ compiler for my custom language, which is currently unnamed
+A compiler, written in C++, for my custom language

 Uses CMake as a build tool and Catch2 for testing